Sonnet591

 To tip the arrows of sheer treachery.

-Is better armor than an iron breast.
+Outshines the armor of an iron breast.

 © Loubert S Suddaby.
 All Rights Reserved.